-As Siddharth Katragadda, a famous writer of the Indian origin puts it “The Greatness of a Culture can be found in its Festivals”, so, the greatness of a country like India can be examined by sparing a glance at the vivid and vivacious list of festivals in India.
-Such diverse cultures, culminating such varied festivals and that too under the name of a single country; such is the greatness of Indian culture.
-The wide spectrum of religions, occupations, and faiths in the country being the prime cause of such diversification, these festivals are celebrated with sheer enthusiasm and devotion.
-To comprehend and appreciate such plethora of festivals, some of these have been described below.
+As Siddharth Katragadda, a famous writer of Indian origin puts it “The greatness of a culture can be found in its religious festival”, so, the greatness of a country like India can be examined by sparing a glance at the vivid and vivacious list of religious and national festivals in India.
+Such diverse cultures, culminating in such varied festivals and that too under the name of a single country; such is the greatness of Indian culture.

-Most Famous Festivals of India
+Most Famous Religious Festival in India

 1. Diwali